By Emma Suttie, D.Ac, AP

 this lovely image from heyfranhey.com

 There are many cultures around the world that have adopted burning sage and countless other burning rituals.
 You may use burn many different herbs depending on your purposes.
 Traditionally, the Native American tradition of burning sage uses white sage or desert sage.
-To smudge yourself, another person or an environment like your home or work space, do a small meditation to clear your thoughts and make your intentions clear.
-Sage burning is a wonderful way to regularly keep your home or workspace clear of negative energies, and you will find that you will feel a tangible, positive difference in how you, and the space around you feel afterwards.
+To smudge yourself, another person or an environment like your home or workspace, do a small meditation to clear your thoughts and make your intentions clear.
+Sage burning is a wonderful way to regularly keep your home or workspace clear of negative energies, and you will find that you will feel a tangible, positive difference in how you and the space around you feel afterward.

 Himalayan Salt – Salt Lamps & Salt Baths